-Physical or verbal abuse of any person on University owned or controlled property, at University sponsored or supervised functions, or at off-campus locations; sexual or nonsexual assault, violence, harassment, or hazing; or any other conduct that threatens or endangers the health, safety or overall well-being of any such person, barring no one.
+Physical or verbal abuse of any person on University owned or controlled property, at University sponsored or supervised functions, or at off-campus locations; sexual or nonsexual assault, violence, harassment, or hazing; or any other conduct that threatens or endangers the health, safety or overall well-being of any such person, barring no one is unacceptable and subject to appropriate disciplinary action.
 (See Appendix B on Sexual Harassment and Title IX.)